How do I Meet FAA Regulations

 9. Pass the Recreational UAS Safety Test.

-10. Register if you are flying any planes/drones that weigh more than 0.55 lbs.
+10. Register if you are flying any planes/drones that weigh more than 0.55 lbs or 250 gms.

 We can keep flying in community locations.
-I do not see any rules that say you have to only fly in a FRIA sanctioned flight park as long as you are safely flying line of sight under 400 feet in a safe area and not annoying the neighbors or interfering with manned aircraft.
+I do not see any rules that say you have to only fly in a FRIA sanctioned flight park as long as you are safely flying line of sight under 400 feet in a safe area with Remote ID and not annoying the neighbors or interfering with manned aircraft.
 Many flyers across the country do not have sanctioned fields near where they live and can still fly with these basic FAA rules.
+It is no surprise that most violations are quadcopters shooting video in restricted areas, flying beyond line of sight, flying over crowds of people or events or over private property without permission.

 There are 4 flying options: At this time they FAA wants every flyer to (1) fly at an FRIA site where they wouldn't need remote ID, or (2) use remote ID, or (3) fly "drones" under 250 gms.
-At this time I am waiting for the finial legislation and the availability of the remote IDs at a reasonable price.
-I don't think it will change flying much for most flyers when the Remote IDs evolve to something simple and usable.
 (4) I hear some flyers say they won't comply.
-These groups are the ones that make it tough for the rest of us.
 I encourage you to at least make an effort to follow the rules to help the rest of us.

-If you want to register a FRIA site that won't need the remote ID you need to make application through Flitetest or the FAA.
-Links are below.
+If you want to set up a FRIA site that won't need the remote ID you need to make application through Flitetest or the FAA.

 If you want to set up an FRIA site at your local park or school though Flitetest look here Got FRIA?